wandb/weave/docs/docs/guides/evaluation/scorers.md

 **LLM-evaluators**

 The pre-defined scorers that use LLMs support the OpenAI, Anthropic, Google GenerativeAI and MistralAI clients.
-They also uses weave's `InstructorLLMScorer` class, so you'll need to install the [`instructor`](https://github.com/instructor-ai/instructor) Python package to be able to use them.
+They also use `weave`'s `InstructorLLMScorer` class, so you'll need to install the [`instructor`](https://github.com/instructor-ai/instructor) Python package to be able to use them.
+You can get all necessary dependencies with `pip install "weave[scorers]"`

 ### `HallucinationFreeScorer`